Yes, It’s Possible To Have an Accidental Orgasm—Here’s How It *Usually* Happens

 6. Mental arousal

 In fact, a small 2016 study of 11 people found that simply imagining erotic stimulation of the nipples and clitoris activated the same region of the brain that lights up during actual stimulation of those regions.
-So, it may be possible for some folks to have an unexpected orgasm from just entering a sexual headspace.
+So, it may be possible for some folks to have unexpected climax experiences from just entering a sexual headspace.

 7. Seemingly nothing at all

-It’s possible to experience a spontaneous orgasm without touch, sexual thought, or exposure to stimuli—but, in most cases, that would be indicative of persistent genital arousal syndrome (PGAS).
-"The symptoms of PGAS span the spectrum from mild ongoing arousal to extreme, constant, and unprovoked orgasmic sensations," says Dr. O'Reilly.
-"While orgasm may offer temporary relief from this persistent, unwanted arousal, some women report that the feelings of arousal return almost immediately, and this condition can be extremely distressing.”
+Perhaps one of the most intriguing accidental orgasm causes is the possibility of experiencing a spontaneous orgasm without penetration, touch, sexual thought, or exposure to stimuli—but, in most cases, that would be indicative of persistent genital arousal syndrome (PGAS).
+“The symptoms of PGAS span the spectrum from mild ongoing arousal to extreme, constant, and unprovoked orgasmic sensations,” says Dr. O’Reilly.
+“While orgasm may offer temporary relief from this persistent, unwanted arousal, some women report that the feelings of arousal return almost immediately, and this condition can be extremely distressing.”

 As research in this field is in the early stages, specific causes are unknown, says Dr. O’Reilly.
-But PGAS is often associated with anxiety, depression, and hormonal treatments in post-menopausal women.
-“Treatment may include topical anesthetics and antidepressant medications in conjunction with psychotherapy," she says.
-But, in any case, you should speak to your gynecologist if you suspect that you might fall into this camp.
+But PGAS is often associated with anxiety, depression, and hormonal treatments in postmenopausal women.
+“Treatment may include topical anesthetics and antidepressant medications in conjunction with psychotherapy,” she says.
+In any case, it’s a good idea to speak to your gynecologist if you suspect that you might fall into this camp.

 Our editors independently select these products.
 Making a purchase through our links may earn Well+Good a commission.